quantumbit1/Animated-Finger-Spelling-System/README.md

 # Animated-Finger-Spelling-System
-#Sign language is the major communication medium of the hearing
-impaired and aurally impaired community.
+Sign language is the major communication medium of the hearing impaired and aurally impaired community.
 In general , a sign gesture refers to a word or a phrase in a speech language and also known as conversational sign.
-A ngerspelling sign is a special sign intended to show a character at a time that matches a character in alphabet of a given language.
+A fingerspelling sign is a special sign intended to show a character at a time that matches a character in alphabet of a given language.
 This enables the hearing impaired community to con- vey words that do not have a conversational sign, such as a name of